hydroper/as3parser/crates/as3_verifier/progress-list.md

 * [ ] Symbols have an `external` toggle.
 * [ ] External mode.
 When the verifier is in external mode, any symbols it defines are external.

+## Built-ins

+The verifier does not include any built-in libraries by default.
+External libraries such as `playerglobal.swc` have to be loaded explicitly.

+## ABC

+* [ ] Add functions to contribute definitions from an ABC structure from the `swf` crate to the verifier
+  * [ ] Ignore duplicate definitions (common when including a SWC twice)

+## Control flow

+* [ ] Check control flow from AST